lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 ## **Run Experiment 2**

-### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect
+### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect.

 - Drag the Text Section to the left so you can open the **Experiment Section.** _As you adjust sliders up/down in the Experiments section_, refine the text in the Hypothesis box to reflect the new practice decisions to be tested, _and the expected relative differences that will be observed as compared to the Base Case and Experiment 1._ Move each slider named in the question to its desired value.

 ### 9. Run and then Save (without resetting).
-Name this run according to the variable setting(s) you changed
+Name this run according to the variable setting(s) you changed.

 - To name the run, open the Variable drop-down menu, scroll to the first variable you changed and click *Add*.
 This will insert an abbreviation of that variable into the experiment name.
 Next highlight and Add the value you set that variable to.
 Do the same to add the next altered variable to the name.
 When you're finished, click *Save* (not Save & Reset, just Save).
 The date will automatically be added to the name of the saved experiment.